Xacfran/antimicrobial_peptides_chiroptera/README.md

-# Antimicrobial Peptide
+# Antimicrobial Peptides in Chiroptera
-This repository holds the files and code used to predict and annotate antimicrobial peptides in Chiroptera and identify gene gains/losses while also trying to characterize species-specific gene clusters (Castellanos et al. 2023).
+This repository holds the files and code used to predict and annotate antimicrobial peptides in Chiroptera and identify gene gains/losses while also trying to characterize species-specific gene clusters.

 The project attempts to get a better understanding of gene-family evolution of antimicrobial peptides, specifically the defensins (α and β) and cathelicidin families across the order Chiroptera.